By BECKY HARRIS

 An overflow crowd on Thursday morning on the second floor of Federal Plaza in Downtown Conway heard Gov. Mike Beebe welcome Inuvo, an Internet marketing firm.

-Beebe said he wasn't allowed to say what salaries of the 50 employees will be, but they will be "very, very, very high salaries."
+Beebe said he wasn’t allowed to say what the salaries of the 50 employees will be, but they will be "very, very, very high salaries."

 Beebe said: "Conway continues to build an attractive climate of success for knowledge-based industries.

 "Between the three universities and numerous existing technology companies, Inuvo’s leaders knew they would find a hard-working, educated workforce ready to fuel the company’s continued growth."

 As the Governor was speaking, Charles Morgan’s cell phone alerted him to a call.
 The crowd laughed as Morgan, longtime CEO of Acxiom, a member of the board and one of the largest stockholders of Inuvo, blushed as he fumbled with his phone.

 "Technology," Morgan grimaced as he switched off the phone.

 Rich Howe, a former Acxiom executive, is CEO and President of Inuvo.